rpm-software-management/rpm/tests/README.md

 ### Tips & Tricks

+* If you've configured your CMake build with the `ENABLE_ASAN` and/or `ENABLE_UBSAN` options enabled (OFF by default), the test-suite will run significantly slower, increasing the total execution time by as much as 2 minutes on modern hardware.
+If this is an issue, consider setting up a separate CMake build on the side without these options enabled and use that for running the test-suite iteratively.
+Before submitting a PR, though, please verify that the test-suite still passes with those options enabled (the easiest way is to run `make ci`).

 * Sometimes, you may need to specify a literal square bracket, such as in RPM commands using `--qf` format strings.
 Do that by wrapping the whole script (or expected output) in double square brackets, for example: